-When your child turns 14, she/he may choose who she/he wants to live with, and she/he may request a change in custody once every two years thereafter.
+When your child turns 14, she/he may choose who she/he wants to live with, and she/he may request a change in custody once every 2 years thereafter.

 At least 30 days before a move, a custodial parent must write a letter to inform a noncustodial parent or other family member with visitation rights of a new address.

-Once every two years the family law court may review and modify parent visitation rights, although custody rights may only be reviewed and modified if there's a significant change in family circumstance.
+Once every 2 years the family law court may review and modify parent visitation rights, although custody rights may only be reviewed and modified if there's a significant change in family circumstance.